spesml/spesml.github.io/2_Concepts/3_ModelingFramework/05_logical_viewpoint.md

 As for all other viewpoints, the logical context defines the scope of what is _inside_ the system boundaries and what is _outside_.
 To classify logical components as being outside the system boundary (i.e. in the actual context), there is a dedicated property _external_ to specify this.
-The logical components for the SuD and the context elements are connected in the SpesML SysML-profile and plugin in the logical context diagram as can be seen in Figure 3:
+The logical components for the SuD and the context elements are connected in the SpesML SysML-profile and plugin in the logical context diagram as can be seen in Figure 3.
+Hereby, context elements are visualized in grey:

 ![Logical Context](/images/logical_viewpoint/logical-context.png){:width="800" :class="img-responsive" style="display:block; margin-left:auto; margin-right:auto"}
 <div align="center"><b>Figure 3: </b><em>An example for a logical system context.</em></div>

-More information on modelling the system context can be found [here](https://spesml.github.io/concepts/modeling_framework/context.html)
+More information on modelling the system context can be found [here](https://spesml.github.io/concepts/modeling_framework/context.html).

-# Modeling Interfaces and behavior of Logical Components
+# Modeling Interfaces and Behavior of Logical Components
-As already mentioned, also the logical viewpoint is based on the concepts of the [Universal Interface Model](https://spesml.github.io/concepts/modeling_framework/uim.html) and it’s mapping to SysML.
+As already mentioned, also the logical viewpoint is based on the concepts of the [universal interface model](https://spesml.github.io/concepts/modeling_framework/uim.html) and it’s mapping to SysML.
 This means, that interfaces of logical components consist of a _syntactical_ and a _semantical_ interface.

 The _syntactical_ interfaces consist of _logical interfaces_ which are represented by `SysML Proxy Ports`.